 Now press sprinkles into the buttercream on the stencil.
 The sprinkles will attach easily since the frosting within the stencil is soft and sticky, but they won't stick to the frosting on the cake because that has already set.

 You can press the sprinkles in before peeling off the stencil but I find that the edges of the design are neater this way.
 You can brush off any unwanted sprinkles with a paintbrush to tidy things up.
+With these last two parchment paper hacks your homemade stencils will add quick and easy detail to you cake!

 #6 Sponge painting